 8.Sukanya Samriddhi Yojana (SSY)

 Parents of a girl child can invest in SSY for higher education and marriage purposes.
 The scheme was launched under the government’s ‘Beti Bachao Beti Padhao’ campaign.
 The account can be opened at any post office or authorized bank branch.
 It has a lock-in period of 21 years.
 Partial withdrawals are allowed subject to certain conditions.
-You can invest a minimum of Rs 1,000 and maximum of Rs 1.5 lakh in a financial year.
+You can invest a minimum of Rs 1,000 and a maximum of Rs 1.5 lakh in a financial year.

 9.National Pension System (NPS)

-Those who want pension in their retirement years can choose to invest in NPS.
-It is a defined contribution pension system where your contribution is invested in a mix of assets – equity, corporate bonds, government securities and alternative investment funds – as per your choice.
+Those who want a pension in their retirement years can choose to invest in NPS.
+It is a defined contribution pension system where your contribution is invested in a mix of assets – equity, corporate bonds, government securities, and alternative investment funds – as per your choice.
 Anyone between the age of 18 years and 60 years can join the scheme.

 Although gold does not yield consistent returns like FDs, it is one of the most popular investment options for Indians.
 This is because gold is seen as something that can offer safety and stability during uncertain times.

 There are various types of bonds such as zero-coupon bonds, tax-free bonds, taxable bonds, PSU bonds, 7.75% RBI Bonds.
 Features of these bonds vary, therefore, before investing one must know the minimum investment amount, tenure, taxation on interest and maturity amount, and liquidity.
-You can buy those bonds for the first time whenever government or issuing company opens it subscription or from the secondary market.
+You can buy those bonds for the first time whenever the government or issuing company opens its subscription or from the secondary market.

 You can buy a property to live in or as an investment to earn rental income and/or sell it at later date to make capital gains.
 Price of a house varies with size, locality, location, and the state of the real estate market when you are buying or selling your house.
 While people have reportedly made huge gains in real estate, there are several risks involved such as untimely delivery, the risk of fraud in sale/purchase, low liquidity, the fact that it cannot be sold as sub-units etc. Further, Acc.